OlsonBolson-C/Mad-Lib/README.md

 # Mad-Lib
-one of my first small scripts in python <br>
+One of my first small scripts in python <br>

-i just found it on my computer so i'm just uploading it